amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

 - control genome length
 - repeat experiment with more extreme rewards/punishments for fluctuating tasks

-# 2021-01-20 - complex features - fixed genome length
+## 2021-01-20 - complex features - fixed genome length

 In these runs, we repeat our 2021-01-14 experiments, except we fix genome lengths of digital organisms.
 Additionally, we reduce the number of replicates due to constraints on computational resources.

+## 2021-01-21 - complex features - task value

+In these runs, we repeat our 2021-01-20 experiments, except we make the rewards and punishments for the fluctuating tasks more extreme (two-fold to four-fold effect).